 A3 problem solving when a project approach is needed

 Problem Solving Trigger Points

-Trigger points are your company’s “rules” around when to jump into problem solving mode, and at what level.
-For example, small line stoppages may not be enough to warrant a problem solving activity, but if these small stops are happening with increasing frequency, then it may be time to put some attention towards it.
-At the other end of the problem scale, a major equipment failure may have occurred and you just need to get the line up and running again; in this scenario, your team may need an A3 level investigation to identify the issues and investigate the most lies root cause.
-Having clear rules around when to jump into problem solving mode and at whet level will help your team be clear on what the company expectations are.
+Trigger points are your company’s “rules” around when to jump into problem-solving mode, and at what level.
+For example, small line stoppages may not be enough to warrant a problem-solving activity, but if these small stops are happening with increasing frequency, then it may be time to put some attention towards it.
+At the other end of the problem scale, major equipment failure may have occurred and you just need to get the lineup and running again; in this scenario, your team may need an A3 level investigation to identify the issues and investigate the most lies root cause.
+Having clear rules around when to jump into problem-solving mode and at what level will help your team be clear on what the company expectations are.

 How to Determine your Trigger Points